mist-ic/MERNassign/README.md

 - `Exercise` - Creates task "Exercise" using last used category

 ### Keyboard Shortcuts
-- Press `N` to focus the quick-add input field
+- Press `Ctrl/Cmd + K` to focus the quick-add input field
+  - Shortcut is disabled while typing in inputs or editable fields

 ### Task Management
 - Click the checkbox to mark tasks as complete
 - Click the three-dot menu to edit or delete tasks
 - Use category filters to organize your view
 - Toggle "Show completed" to see all tasks

+### Streaks & Progress
+- Weekly heatmap shows Mon–Sun with the current day highlighted
+- Today's progress bar reflects the share of today's completed tasks vs total tasks

+### Profile
+- Visit `/profile` to update your name, email, or password

 ## Project Structure